How we score a neighbourhood

 A composite index that blends multiple dimensions into a single headline score.
 It is designed to answer a simple question: how well does this location support day-to-day life?

-• Combines green space, healthcare, education, public transit (from the Transit Score above), and active transport into a single score.
+- Combines green space, healthcare, education, public transport access (from the public transport score above), and active transport into a single score.
 The active-transport slice blends 60% Walk Score with 40% Cycling Score.

 Value additions: POI quality + flood safety